DiabeticMenu

 Check Price on Amazon

-The Guide to Parties, Dates, and Fast Food
+The Ultimate Guide to Parties, Dates, and Fast Food

-You can’t live in a bubble.
-Here is how to handle the real world.
+You can't live in a bubble.
+Here is how to handle the real world with confidence.

 The Coffee Shop Date

-The Fix: Order a Cold Brew or Iced Latte with almond milk and sugar-free syrup (Vanilla/Caramel).
-It tastes just as “fancy” but has minimal impact on blood sugar.
+The Fix: Order a Cold Brew, Americano, or Iced Latte with unsweetened almond milk and sugar-free syrup (vanilla/caramel).
+It tastes just as "fancy" but has minimal impact on blood sugar.

 The Pizza Party

-The Fix: Eat the toppings!
-Or stick to thin crust.
-Avoid the breadsticks entirely—they are pure starch.
-Drink water or diet soda, not regular soda.
+The Fix: Eat the toppings off a slice or two, or stick to thin crust.
+Avoid breadsticks entirely—they are pure starch.
+Drink water or diet soda.
+Fill up on a salad or veggies first if available.

 The Burger Joint